 Domestic workers and the household provide incredible value to our economy for which we take no account.
 Consider all the efforts put forth to enable our workers to go to work each day.
 Nowhere in our simple economic model of exchanges between workers and businesses do we account for the effort and resources put forth to allow workers to show up at their place of employment.

-Even more egregious, how do we attach value to the energy and resources absorbed and extended to raise our children to prepare them to become workers?
+Even more egregious, how do we attach value to the energy and resources put forth to raise our children to prepare them to become workers?
 In many respects, we don’t.
 I suspect every mom (and many parents) can relate to the limited value assigned to domestic work.
+Yet this is a really important input that ultimately ensures our economy works.
 It’s imperative to a functioning economy but no where is it “counted” in our current market model between businesses and workers.

 These are just a few of the many components of our economic system, which Raworth calls the Embedded Economy, that are left out of current economic models and policy discussions.
-Current economic models drive governmental policy and business decisions around the globe, so thinking more inclusively about the inputs and outputs is imperative to finding an equilibrium that supports prosperity of more than just our bank accounts.
+Current economic models drive governmental policy and business decisions around the globe.
+Even well-intentioned organizations like the United Nations rely on these flawed economic models to influence global humanitarian and environmental policy.
+Thinking more inclusively about the inputs and outputs is imperative to finding an equilibrium that supports prosperity of more than just our bank accounts.

 We must think beyond being just “consumers” of good and services within the market model and instead consider ourselves “citizens”.
 Although it seems a simple change in mindset and swaps a single word, the responsibility of a citizen in an economic market carries far more weight than a consumer and implores us to consider more the just dollars.
 We aren’t just “buyers”; we are people with basic needs and desires beyond the consumption of good and services.